joaquinmarti/rwd/readme.md

 #### jQuery adapter

-With the jQuery adapter it's possible to use rwd picture polyfill as a jQuery plugin:
+With the jQuery adapter it's possible to use rwd picture support as a jQuery plugin:

     $(document).ready(function() {
       $('picture').picture({
         before: function() {
-          // This code will run before chanching the image },
+          // This code will run before changing the image },
         after: function() {
-          // This code will run inmdiately after chanching the image },
+          // This code will run inmdiately after changing the image },
         loadonce: function() {
           // This code will run after the first load of each image